 As usual with animals of land, air and sea – I was a little apprehensive because I didn’t want to contribute to any animal cruelty.
 (And trust me, I’ve seen a lot on the road).
 But it’s way more complex than that.
 Sometimes what looks normal, is very far from it.
 The dolphin’s smile is very deceptive.
 Elephant trekking has a really dark side and I already f***ed up by visiting ‘Tiger Kingdom’ during my novice travel times but I had read enough by field experts to make me feel comfortable with my choice.

 Although the Whale Sharks (affectionately known as ‘Butanding’ to the filipinos) are absolute monsters in size – they live up to their nickname – ‘Gentle Giants.’
 Make sure you do not touch them, or swim too close to them though – because their mouths are big enough to accidentally swallow you in!
-As my friend almost found out 😛 I was very supportive and continued recording while creasing with laughter.
+As my travel partner almost found out 😛 I was very supportive and continued recording while creasing with laughter.
 Only for the karmic balance to immediately restore – when I found myself not only sandwiched by two Butandings, but directly above one which gave me a gentle ‘nudge’ out of the way.

 The best place in the Philippines to swim with the whale sharks is a small fishing village called Oslob, in Cebu.
 You can get the bus from Cebu city centre and feel free to email me for details for a beautiful room in a heavenly house which overlooks the ocean on a private beach.